 Cost & Other Expenses

-Operating expenses on an annual basis are 0.75% for this ETF, which makes it on par with most peer products in the space.
+Annual operating expenses for DBE are 0.75%, which makes it on par with most peer products in the space.

 It has a 12-month trailing dividend yield of 0%.